Kadhi: India

 In Purvanchal (eastern Uttar Pradesh) and Bihar, it is called kadhi-badi because of the addition of pakoras, small badi (or vadi) made out of chickpea flour, with no vegetables added (unlike standard pakora).

 The name kadhi is also derived from several Indo-Aryan languages spoken in northern India, in which काढ़ना kadhna means 'to take out,' which, in this context, means to reduce, so the yogurt and chickpea curry is cooked for a very long time until it is reduced and the consistency changes from runny to thick and creamy.

 In Southern states, fresh coconut ground with green chilies, ginger and cumin is added to slightly sour buttermilk/yogurt and is seasoned with asafoetida, mustard seeds, cumin, and fenugreek.
 Sometimes, split chickpeas soaked with coriander seeds and dry red chili pepper is puréed and added to the buttermilk/yogurt.
 Squash, ash gourd, okra, eggplant, cucumber, bell peppers are some of the vegetables that are added to the seasoning before bringing the soup to a boil.
 It is called majjige huli in Kannada, majjiga pulusu in Telugu, and mor kuzhambu in Tamil; all of these names have similar meanings.
 In Kerala, there are variations of this called kaalan, pulisseri, moru kari, etc.

 The Sindhi diaspora in India usually make kadhi by roasting the chickpea flour and adding vegetables to the chickpea gravy.
 It is called kadhi because of the use of curry leaves, which are called kadhi patta in Sindhi.
 Instead of yogurt, tamarind pulp is used to give it a sour taste.
 An alternate method is to make a liquid mixture of chickpea flour instead of roasting chickpeas.

 Pakistan

 Popular in Southern Pakistan, Karachi, and Hyderabad.
 It can be made with the addition of vegetables such as drumstick beans.

 In Pakistan, kadhi is usually served with steamed rice and naan.
 Thari people commonly refer to kadhi as raabro or khaatiyo.

-In Northern Pakistan, in and around the Hazara region of Khyber Pakhtunkhwa province, kadhi can be prepared with a variety of additives such as chicken, pumpkin, and sarson ka saag.
+In Northern Pakistan, particularly in the Hazara region of Khyber Pakhtunkhwa province, kadhi can include a variety of ingredients such as chicken, pumpkin, and sarson ka saag.

 In Karachi and Hyderabad, Sindh, in addition to plain kadhi, a variety of vegetables such as okra, aubergine, and drumstick beans may be added.
 In Pakistan, kadhi is generally understood to always include fritters.